-Nextech3D.ai Rebrands as the Company Enters the Age of AI
+Nextech3D.ai Rebrands As The Company Enters the Age of AI

-/EIN News/ -- TORONTO, March 07, 2023 (GLOBE NEWSWIRE) -- via InvestorWire -- Nextech AR Solutions Corp. ("Nextech3D.ai'' or the "Company") (OTCQX: NEXCF) (CSE: NTAR) (FSE: EP2), an Augmented Reality (AR), Artificial Intelligence-Powered 3D model supplier for Amazon and other major e-commerce retailers is excited to announce that it has rebranded to better reflect its current technology and business.
+We have been able to create incredibly powerful AI that changes the game, between what we have been able to produce with a human versus, what’s happening now with generative AI-Powered 3D models.”SAN JOSE, CALIFORNIA, USA, March 7, 2023 /EINPresswire.com/ -- Nextech AR Solutions Corp. (“Nextech3D.ai'' or the “Company”) (OTCQX: NEXCF) (CSE: NTAR) (FSE: EP2), an Augmented Reality (AR), Artificial Intelligence-Powered 3D model supplier for Amazon and other major e-commerce retailers is excited to announce that it has rebranded to better reflect its current technology and business.
 As previously reported, the Company believes that its generative AI has given it a competitive edge and is driving the Company toward becoming cash-flow positive.

 The Company's CTO Nima Shasar, who is an AI and computer vision expert, has significantly expanded his team with three new full-time AI scientists to bolster its AI development and keep pace with its ambitious AI growth plans for 2023.